The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Puppet only creates the home directory if the user account does not exist because managehome is a parameter and not a property.
 In this case the implementation is simply using the -m flag to create the directory when creating the user.
 If the directory needs to exist and be enforced by puppet, use the file resource to manage it instead, this also gives the flexibility of allowing the home directory exist as symlink, zfs filesystem, etc.

-#3 Updated by Nigel Kersten about 4 years ago
+#3 Updated by Nigel Kersten over 4 years ago

 - Subject changed from "user" value "managehome" does not detect missing home directory to managehome parameter for user resources is misleadingly named, should be 'createhome'